 Medication will only be administered at school if there is written consent from the physician and parent.
 The physician shall provide written instructions detailing the method, amount, time, and route for taking the medication.
 For more information, please call your School Nurse.
 Parents are to pick up unused medication at the end of each school year.

-Perscriptions for medications to be taken at school must be written by a licensed physician in the United States.
-Perscriptions originating in any other country will not be accepted.
+Prescriptions for medications to be taken at school must be written by a licensed physician in the United States.
+Prescriptions originating in any other country will not be accepted.

-- Student able to self-administer medication as confirmed by physician.
+- The student is able to self-administer medication as confirmed by a physician.

-- Parent/guardian must consent to self-administration of medication.
+- The parent/guardian must consent to the self-administration of medication.

 - Annual renewal of all prescriptions to be given at school.